cfarkas/deeplearning-skincancer2021-udec/README.md

   --batch_size BATCH_SIZE
                         batch_size for batch_normalization (int).
 Default = 16
   --test_size TEST_SIZE
-                        test_size, fraction of images selected for test (float).
+                        The proportion of the dataset to include in the test split.
+If int, represents the absolute number of test samples.
 Default = 0.17 --rotation_range ROTATION_RANGE
                         rotation_range for Data Augmentation (degrees).
                         Default = 90